 –And an approach based on the latest scientific evidence.

 These were the main pillars that drove ReHand and that have achieved the spectacular results obtained.

 7. Sensorimotor focus of the wrist (bonus track)

-And going from the general to the specific, let’s address a point that we find exciting for this 2021.
-The approach to hand wrist and finger injuries from a purely anatomical and biomechanical point of view is incomplete in terms of recovery (4,5).
+And going from the general to the specific, let’s talk about a point that we find exciting for this 2021.
+The approach to hand wrist and finger injuries from a purely anatomical and biomechanical point of view is incomplete in terms of recovery (4.5).
 The importance of the sensorimotor and proprioceptive sphere of the wrist is highly remarkable (6), given its affectation in hand pathology, either by immobilization or by the pathology itself (7).

 With ReHand we are tackling these 6 (+1) challenges and thanks to this we have been able to help colleagues from different countries in the European Union.
 We will be happy to explain in more detail how you can do the same and apply it to your clinical practice.